 “This is an example of what happens as a medical community embraces clinical research and academic medicine,” said Dr. T.J.
 Milling, HPCR director of medical research and a UMC Brackenridge emergency physician.
-“This experience illustrates the pattern that we hope will be repeated again and again as Seton and HPCR become more active in clinical research.”
+“This experience illustrates the pattern that we hope will be repeated again and again as Ascension Seton and HPCR become more active in clinical research.”

 “You cannot successfully carry out this level of research without the support of our excellent nursing staff,” Milling added.
-“It is and always has been a great honor and pleasure to work with these consummate professionals in the Seton family.”
+“It is and always has been a great honor and pleasure to work with these consummate professionals in the Ascension Seton family.”

 Milling is an author of several forthcoming scientific manuscripts reporting the results of the study.
 He recently was interviewed about this study on KXAN-TV.

 HPCR is a wholly-owned subsidiary of Emergency Service Partners, L.P., whose physicians enrolled more patients in the Austin area than in any of the other study sites worldwide.
-A total of 79 medical and surgical patients were enrolled during 2008 and 2009 at Seton Medical Center Austin, University Medical Center Brackenridge, Seton Northwest Hospital and Seton Medical Center Williamson.
+A total of 79 medical and surgical patients were enrolled during 2008 and 2009 at Ascension Seton Medical Center Austin, University Medical Center Brackenridge, Ascension Seton Northwest Hospital and Ascension Seton Medical Center Williamson.

 The study’s sponsor, CSL Behring, recently applied for U.S. Food and Drug Administration (FDA) approval of the biotherapy, which would be the first of its kind in the U.S. to be approved to reverse the effects of warfarin.
 More than 2 million Americans take warfarin, often to reduce the likelihood of blood clots, and roughly 2 to 3 percent of those patients experience bleeding complications every year.

 Such clinical trials can benefit the local community by giving patients access to new medical therapies both during the study and more quickly afterward.
-The number of clinical trials within Seton Healthcare Family now number more than 400 and counting, with Seton’s Office of Research Administration and the University of Texas Southwestern’s Clinical Research Institute providing support and oversight.
+The number of clinical trials within Ascension Seton now number more than 400 and counting, with Ascension Seton’s Office of Research Administration and the University of Texas Southwestern’s Clinical Research Institute providing support and oversight.
 Milling also is a UT Southwestern Austin faculty member.

 “Our physicians will adopt the use of this 4-factor PCC immediately if the FDA approves it, while centers that did not take part in the research may not do so for years,” Milling said, noting that it usually takes more than a decade for best practices and new therapies to achieve widespread adoption in the medical community.